 - If at any moment during boot, Windows finds un-trusted applications trying to load, Windows will block its actions.
 Read Early-Launch Anti-Malware (ELAM) technology.

 - Windows allows antivirus and firewalls to load up early during boot time to assure protection up-front.

 - And finally, Windows, if it detects any registry errors or driver errors, it will fix it automatically.

-I can see that Windows 8/10 has the power and ability to protect your PC from malware and malicious programs right from the boot-time.
+Windows 10 thus has the power and ability to protect your PC from malware and malicious programs right from the boot-time.

 You can read more about this on TechNet.